revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <details>
 <summary><b>Explanation</b></summary>

-> as elements are added to the end of the `ArrayList` the time complexity is O(1)
+> As elements are added to the end of the `ArrayList`, the time complexity is O(1)
-> but in the worst case, i.e. when the capacity of `ArrayList` is exceeded, a new array is created and all the elements are copied to the new Array and the new element is added, here the time complexity is O(n).
+> But in the worst case, i.e. when the capacity of `ArrayList` is exceeded, a new array is created and all the elements are copied to the new Array and the new element is added, hence the time complexity is O(n).

 </details>
 </details>